Salt and Pepper Mix (Chinese Takeaway Style)

 2. Once the toasted salt is completely cool, add it to a large bowl.
 Add the monosodium glutamate, caster sugar, white pepper, ginger powder, Chinese 5-spice powder, extra hot chilli powder and smoked garlic powder.
 Mix well and pour the salt and pepper mix into a shaker or a food-safe container.

-3. The salt and pepper seasoning mix is now ready to use – for one portion, I generally use around 1/2 to 1 teaspoon of seasoning.
+3. The salt and pepper seasoning mix is now ready to use and can be stored in a lidded container – for one portion, I generally use around 1 teaspoon of seasoning.

 Recipe Notes